yuxi-liu-wired/cheela/src/dragonsegg/interaction4.md

 Soother's-Pride watched his mother flow off toward the Sky-Talk compound, a squad of troopers automatically shaping a chevron formation about her, their burly bodies acting as pathbreakers for her in both the hard and the soft directions.
 As she moved off, Soother's-Pride heard her tread muttering as she moved.

 "What shall I name it?
 Soother's-Sting?
 Who ever heard of a soothing sting?
 Soother's-Deadly?
-No&mdash;that's worse..."
+No---that's worse..."

 As Soother approached the Sky-Talk compound, she headed directly for the library and was careful to avoid the Comm complex.
 The last thing she wanted to be bothered with was the fawning presence of Soother's-Worry.